Albert Dorca

-Albert Dorca Masó (born 23 December 1982) is a Spanish professional footballer who plays as a central midfielder.
+Albert Dorca Masó (born 23 December 1982) is a Spanish former professional footballer who played as a central midfielder.

 Club career

 Born in Olot, Girona, Catalonia, Dorca played 418 Segunda División matches as a professional after spending his youth career at FC Barcelona.
-He represented Girona FC, Racing de Santander, Real Murcia, Real Zaragoza, Elche CF and AD Alcorcón.
+He represented Girona FC, Racing de Santander, Real Murcia CF, Real Zaragoza, Elche CF and AD Alcorcón.

 Dorca made his debut in the competition on 30 August 2008 as a Girona player, featuring 90 minutes in the 1–0 away win against RC Celta de Vigo.
-In the 2017–18 season he scored a career-best seven goals to help Alcorcón finish in 13th position and, one month shy of his 36th birthday, renewed his contract until 30 June 2020.
+In the 2017–18 season he scored a career-best seven goals to help Alcorcón to finish in 13th position and, one month shy of his 36th birthday, renewed his contract until 30 June 2020.

+After two years with lowly UE Cornellà (Segunda División B, Primera Federación), Dorca retired aged 39.
+He then moved to the newly created seven-a-side Kings League.

 Personal life

 Dorca majored in industrial engineering at the Polytechnic University of Catalonia.
 In 2016, he became the father of twin daughters.